DKFZ-ODCF/IndelCallingWorkflow/README.md

 * Version update to 2.4.2 ([Column bug](#column-bug))

-  - Fixed missed annotations due to unsorted VCF
+  - Fixed missed annotations due to unsorted VCF (sort multi-SNP after variant normalization; only TiNDA affected, but not significantly)

 * Version update to 2.4.1 ([Column bug](#column-bug))